nbhester/100DaysofCisco/log.md

-# 100 Days Of Daze - Log
+# 100 Daze of Cisco - Log